From heart attack to supply chain innovation

 In 2016, Matt Shields, a 40-year-old CSIRO software engineer and elite athlete, was out running when he had a ‘widow maker’ (STEMI) heart attack.
 His chances of survival were slim, but thanks to his medical team and the availability of the right stent, he pulled through and committed to use his engineering skills to advance healthcare.

-The CSIRO is behind many breakthrough technology innovations, including WiFi.
-Matt’s team worked on a parts tracking system for radio telescopes and he saw how similar technology to be applied to the biomedical devices supply chain.
-Working with manufacturers, hospitals and technicians, the CSIRO’s 181st start-up to took shape and in July 2020, MYLM was launched.
+CSIRO is Australia’s national science agency and Matt’s team worked on parts tracking for radio telescopes.
+Matt saw how similar technology could be applied to the biomedical device supply chain and working with device manufacturers, hospitals and technicians, MyLM was born.
+In July 2020, MyLM was spun out of CSIRO as its own business.